 When running loads of 1 amp or less, no heat sink is needed on Q1, if you plan to switch more current, a heat sink with thermal greas is necessary.
 Q1 may be replaced with a higher current device, suitable upgrades include the IRFZ34N, IRFZ44N, or IRFZ48N.
 All of the current handling devices, switch S1, fuse F1, and the wiring between the FET, power supply, and load should be rated to handle the maximum load current.

 A simple circuit board (see picture) was built using a free circuit board CAD program, PCB (1) that runs on the Linux operating system.
 The circuit board image was printed on a PostScript laser printer onto a mask transfer product called Techniks Press-n-Peel blue film (2).
-The printed on film is then ironed on to a cleaned piece of single sided copper clad board.
+The printed film is ironed onto a cleaned piece of single sided copper clad board.
 The board is etched with Ferric Chloride solution.
 Holes are drilled with a fine gauge drill bit, parts are soldered in, and the board is wired to the power and load.
 This technique is great for producing working boards in a short time but is not suitable for making large numbers of boards.
 A board pattern is shown in Fig 3, this may be photo-copied onto a piece of press-n-peel blue film, or used in a photographic etching process.

 Alternately, the dead-bug construction method may be used.
 This involves taking a piece of blank copper PC board, glueing a wire-wrap IC socket sideways to the board with 5 minute epoxy, then soldering all of the parts to the wire wrap pins.
 Grounded pins can be soldered directly to the copper board.

 It is advisable to check your wiring very closely before applying power the first time.
 Wiring mistakes can cause instant destruction of sensitive semiconductor components.